MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/README.md

 - [Azure subscription](https://azure.microsoft.com/free/) with quota for at least 1 App Service Plan (B1) and 1 Azure Cosmos DB for PostgreSQL (citus) - Total Regional Coordinator Cores
 - [Authorization](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal) to create resources in a resource group, Azure AD applications, and service principals in your Azure subscription

-- Dev environment setup as per the [dev-container](https://github.com/Azure-Samples/app-service-javascript-sap-cap-quickstart/blob/main/.devcontainer/devcontainer.json).
+### Dev environment setup as per the [dev-container](https://github.com/Azure-Samples/app-service-javascript-sap-cap-quickstart/blob/main/.devcontainer/devcontainer.json)

 - [⭐Recommended] GitHub Codespaces fully configured out-of-the-box (ensure at least 2h of compute hours are left on your account)
-  - [⛕Alternative] VS Code with Docker Desktop and the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or similar
+- [⛕alternatives not covered in this guide] VS Code with Docker Desktop and the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or similar
-  - Manual installation and other IDEs like SAP Business Application Studio, Eclipse, etc. should also be possible but are not covered in this guide.
+- Manual installation and other IDEs like SAP Business Application Studio, Eclipse, etc. should also be possible but are not covered in this guide

 ## 🧙🏾‍♀️Epic Quests